-The Wales Coast Path was the first of its kind anywhere in the world; an 870-mile stretch of the country’s incredible and varied coastline taking in cliffs, wildlife and, of course, take-your-breath-away beaches.
+The Wales Coast Path was the first of its kind anywhere in the world – an 870-mile stretch of the country’s incredible and varied coastline that takes in cliffs, wildlife and beaches that are beyond beautiful.

-Your four-legged friend will be sitting up and begging to be taken to these 5 best beaches for dogs around the best of the Coast Path.
+Your four-legged friend will be sitting up and begging to be taken to these eight dog friendly beaches on the Wales Coast Path.

 How to get there: There is a National Trust car park nearby.